liferay/clay/clayui.com/content/docs/css/utilities/c-spacing.md

 </div>
 ```

-If we translated these classes into CSS, this would be the result
+If we translated these classes into CSS, this would be the result:

 ```scss
 .btn-two {